Multivariate Alexander quandles, IV. The medial quandle of a link: Introduction

-Here are two comments about Theorem \ref{main1}. (a) The theorem implies that $Q_A(L)$ (up to quandle isomorphism) is also strictly stronger than both the Alexander invariant and the Alexander module (up to module isomorphism and permutation of $\{1, \dots, \mu \}$). (b) The theorem fails if index permutations are not allowed.
+(a) The theorem fails if index permutations are not allowed.
 For instance, let $L$ be a link whose Alexander polynomial is not symmetric with respect to a permutation of $\{1, \dots, \mu \}$, and let $L'$ be obtained from $L$ by applying that permutation to the component indices.
 Then $Q_A(L) \cong Q_A(L')$, as $Q_A(L)$ does not explicitly reflect component indices, but $M_A(L) \not \cong M_A(L')$.

+(b) The theorem implies that $Q_A(L)$ (up to quandle isomorphism) is also strictly stronger than both the Alexander invariant and the Alexander module (up to module isomorphism and permutation of $\{1, \dots, \mu \}$).